javascript-tutorial/en.javascript.info/1-js/09-classes/07-mixins/article.md

 Now let's make a mixin for real life.

-The important feature of many browser objects (not only) can generate events.
+An important feature of many browser objects (not only) is that they can generate events.
 Events is a great way to "broadcast information" to anyone who wants it.
 So let's make a mixin that allows to easily add event-related functions to any class/object.

 - The mixin will provide a method `.trigger(name, [...data])` to "generate an event" when something important happens to it.
 The `name` argument is a name of the event, optionally followed by additional arguments with event data.
 - Also the method `.on(name, handler)` that adds `handler` function as the listener to events with the given name.
 It will be called when an event with the given `name` triggers, and get the arguments from `.trigger` call.